 Sec.
-104-90.
-Violations, enforcement and notice.
+104-90. - Violations, enforcement and notice.

 - (a) Any action or inaction which violates the provisions of this chapter or the requirements of an approved stormwater management plan or permit may be subject to the enforcement actions outlined in this section.
 Any such action or inaction which is continuous with respect to time is deemed to be a public nuisance and may be abated by injunctive or other equitable relief.
-The imposition of any of the penalties described below shall not prevent such equitable relief.
-The imposition of any of the penalties described in section 104-91 shall not prevent such equitable relief. - (b) Notice of violation.
-If the stormwater management department determines that an applicant or other responsible person has failed to comply with the terms and conditions of a permit, an approved stormwater management plan or the provisions of this chapter, it shall issue a written notice of violation to such applicant or other responsible person.
+The imposition of any of the penalties described below shall not prevent such equitable relief. - (b) Notice of violation.
+If the environmental management department determines that an applicant or other responsible person has failed to comply with the terms and conditions of a permit, an approved stormwater management plan or the provisions of this chapter, it shall issue a written notice of violation to such applicant or other responsible person.
 Where a person is engaged in activity covered by this chapter without having first secured a permit therefor, the notice of violation shall be served on the owner or the responsible person in charge of the activity being conducted on the site.
-The notice of violation shall contain: - (1) The name and address of the owner or the applicant or the responsible person; - (2) The address or other description of the site upon which the violation is occurring; - (3) A statement specifying the nature of the violation; - (4) A description of the remedial measures necessary to bring the action or inaction into compliance with the permit, the stormwater management plan or this article and the date for the completion of such remedial action; - (5) A statement of the penalty or penalties that may be assessed against the person to whom the notice of violation is directed; and - (6) A statement that the determination of violation may be appealed to the stormwater management department by filing a written notice of appeal within 30 days after the notice of violation (except, that in the event the violation constitutes an immediate danger to public health or public safety, 24 hours' notice shall be sufficient).
+The notice of violation shall contain: - (1) The name and address of the owner or the applicant or the responsible person; - (2) The address or other description of the site upon which the violation is occurring; - (3) A statement specifying the nature of the violation; - (4) A description of the remedial measures necessary to bring the action or inaction into compliance with the permit, the stormwater management plan or this article and the date for the completion of such remedial action; and - (5) A statement of the penalty or penalties that may be assessed against the person to whom the notice of violation is directed.

 Sec.
-104-91.
-Penalties.
+104-91. - Penalties.